 Then I remembered that in my younger days when I wore mascara and eye makeup, I used baby oil to remove it.
-Of course, now we know that baby oil contains petroleum-based mineral oil and synthetic fragrance, can block pores and inhibit the skin’s natural ability to breathe.
+Of course, now we know that baby oil contains synthetic fragrance as well as petroleum-based mineral oil that can block pores and inhibit the skin’s natural ability to breathe.

 But even way back then I knew that the best way to get rid of "waterproof" makeup was to use oil.
 So it became obvious, we needed to create a facial cleansing oil made with organic botanical ingredients that would refresh the complexion for a brighter youthful glow.

 How Does a Facial Cleansing Oil Work?

 The concept of the oil cleansing method is rooted in one of the most basic principles of chemistry, “like dissolves like.”